Philip Hollobone: Political views

 Hollobone is regarded as being on the right wing of the Conservative Party, and is a member of the socially conservative Cornerstone Group.
 He has advocated the privatisation of the BBC and policies such as bringing back capital punishment and military conscription.

-In 2013, Hollobone was one of four MPs who camped outside Parliament in a move to facilitate parliamentary debate on what they called an "Alternative Queen’s Speech" – an attempt to show what a future Conservative government might deliver.
-Some 42 policies were listed including reintroduction of the death penalty and conscription, privatising the BBC, banning the burka in public places and preparation to leave the European Union.
+In 2013, Hollobone was one of four MPs who "camped" in rotation for four days in a parliamentary committee room outside the Public Bill Office, in order to be first in the queue to put down their private members' bills.
+What they called an "Alternative Queen's Speech" was their attempt to show what a "future" Conservative government should do.
+Some 42 policies were listed including reintroduction of the death penalty, banning the burka in public places and preparation to leave the European Union, scrapping wind farm subsidies, and renaming the late August Bank Holiday as "Margaret Thatcher Day".

 Hollobone was a supporter of the Better Off Out campaign, which campaigned for Britain's withdrawal from the EU.
 The Eurosceptic UK Independence Party did not field a candidate against Hollobone in the 2010 general election and subsequently campaigned for his re-election as a result of his Eurosceptic views.
 Hollobone continued to deny speculation that he would be the most likely MP to follow Douglas Carswell and Mark Reckless in defecting to UKIP and remained a Conservative MP.
 UKIP did not field a candidate against him again in the 2017 general election.